RubicBG/Nilesoft-Shell-Snippets/ext.others/treeview.advance.md

 ### Before Using

-1. **Create Backup First**: Run the included PowerShell script to export current settings:
+1. **Create Restore Point**: Run the included PowerShell script:
    ```powershell
    .\treeview.reg.export.namespace.ps1
    ```
-   This creates `exported_registry.reg` for restoration if needed.
+   This creates `exported_registry.reg` containing **default Windows settings** for GUID objects only.
+This file restores system defaults, not your current configuration.

+2. **⚠️ No Backup for Most Settings**: The script only exports GUID objects.
+Settings like pane visibility, compact view, launch folder, and other Explorer options have **no backup mechanism**.

-2. **Administrative Rights**: Some operations require admin privileges.
-When prompted:
+3. **Administrative Rights**: When prompted for elevation:
    - Changes affect ALL users (system-wide)
    - Without admin: Changes affect current user only